anegg0/gr0wing-hugo/content/posts/2013-03-10-urban-monks.md

   * Our physical needs to be covered
   * Our emotional needs to bo satisfied

-And it doesn&#8217;t take a lot to cover these necessities, just food, a roof, some medicine, friends and family.
-Add to that spirituality and a sense of contribution and you&#8217;re good to go.
+And it doesn't take a lot to cover these necessities, just food, a roof, some medicine, friends and family.
+Add to that spirituality and a sense of contribution and you're good to go.

 According to monastic discipline, owning more than that is just toxic.
-Watch the <a href="http://en.wikipedia.org/wiki/The_Real_Housewives_of_New_Jersey" target="_blank">Real Housewives of New Jersey</a> to find convincing examples of how excess money can affect your brain (don&#8217;t try this at home!).
+Watch the <a href="http://en.wikipedia.org/wiki/The_Real_Housewives_of_New_Jersey" target="_blank">Real Housewives of New Jersey</a> to find convincing examples of how excess money can affect your brain (don't try this at home!).

 &nbsp;